All you need to know about exhaust wraps

-The biggest factor in exhaust failure is rust caused by moisture and not heat.
-In fact keeping the heat in the exhaust will help to reduce the moisture content and will minimize the internal rusting.
+In fact keeping the heat in the exhaust for longer will help to reduce the moisture content and will minimize the internal rusting.

-Because you are keeping the exhaust gases hotter you will find that they flow better out of the engine.
-Turbo owners will experience slightly reduced lag as a result of the faster flowing exhaust gases but turbo's don't like too much heat and need plenty of fresh oil.
+Because you are keeping the exhaust gases hotter you will find they flow better out of the engine.
+Turbo owners may also experience slightly reduced lag as a result of the faster flowing exhaust gases but turbo's don't like too much heat and need plenty of fresh oil.

-So what are the exhaust wrap options available?
-Firstly there is a thermal bandage type wrap which you wrap around the exhaust.
+So what are the 2 primary exhaust wrap options?
+1st there's a thermal bandage type wrap.
+You simply wrap this around the exhaust.

 It is important to keep the exhaust wrap tight and overlap the previous layer slightly with each rotation.

 Small gaps in the exhaust wrap will not affect the overall efficiency of the wrap so you don't have to be paranoid about coating the whole down pipe - joins, mounts and corners can be tricky.

-The other option is a bonded ceramic coating applied to the exhaust.
+Your other option is the bonded ceramic coating.
 Ceramic is a very poor conductor of heat so is ideal to have on an exhaust where heat will be trapped inside.

 A ceramic coating also looks much neater with a powder white/cream finish on the treated surfaces but other colors are available.

 How to apply a ceramic exhaust coating.

-The ceramic coating is applied in spray form under extremely high temperatures causing it to bond with the metal exhaust surface.
+Ceramic coatings are applied in spray form under extremely high temperatures causing it to chemically bond with the metal exhaust surface.

-This is not the same as paint with ceramic particles and high temperature paint are only fractionally effective compared to a proper ceramic coating.
+This is not the same as paint with ceramic particles.
+These types of high temperature paints are only fractionally effective compared to a proper ceramic coating.

-Preparation is key.
+Good preparation is key.
 If the exhaust surface is poor then you will potentially suffer from peeling and flaking.
 Most ceramic coatings are applied to brand new exhausts for this reason.

-You can always apply both a ceramic coating and a wrap and increase the thermal insulation of the exhaust.
+You could apply both for the maximum effect!
+A ceramic coating and a wrap will dramatically increase the thermal insulation of the exhaust.

-How much will the under bonnet temperature reduce by?
-We have seen claims of 30-40% for ceramic coatings and upto to 60% for exhaust wraps.
-By combining both methods you could reasonably expect to hit nearer the 50% mark.
+How much will the under bonnet temperatures reduce?
+There are claims of 30-40% for ceramic coatings and up to 60% for exhaust wraps.
+By combining both methods you could reasonably expect to achieve the 50% mark.

-A hot catalyst is more efficient so your catalyst will last longer if you apply a wrap!
+A hot catalyst is more efficient so your catalyst will last longer and work better if you apply a wrap!
 It can also help dpf filters to stay clean.

 There is nothing stopping you from wrapping the entire length of the exhaust but you need to remember that the aim is to reduce the under bonnet temperature.

-Other budget options which can be affective include using high temperature paint and silver foil.
+Other budget options which can be effective include using high temperature paint and silver foil.